 Finding a dead animal inside or around your home is not only unpleasant but can also pose serious health and hygiene risks.
 Dead animals often go unnoticed until a strong odour develops, attracting insects and bacteria that can contaminate your living space.
 From roof cavities to basements, wall voids to garages, animals can enter homes seeking shelter, food, or warmth-and sometimes never find their way back out.
-Understanding the most common types of dead animals found in homes, how they get inside, and why professional removal is critical can help homeowners act quickly and safely.
-This guide explores the animals most frequently discovered, the risks they bring, and the best steps to protect your home and family.

 Why Dead Animals Are Found Inside Homes